 The season’s ill—we’ve lost our summer millionaire,(…)was auctioned off to lobstermen.A red fox stain covers Blue Hill.

 The speaker takes a step away from the story of the hermit to discuss the general progression of time in this area of Maine.
 As the season changes from summer to fall the “millionaire” is lost.
 This is a reference to someone who lives on the island only during the summer months, leaving when it starts to get colder.
 The “millionaire” is predictably dressed as if from an “L.L.
 Bean / catalogue.

-In the following lines the speaker mentions the millionaire’s “nine-knot yawl.”
+In the following lines, the speaker mentions the millionaire’s “nine-knot yawl.”
 A yawl is a sailing craft often used by commercial fishermen.
-In this case, the millionaire had a version which was “auctioned off to the lobstermen” after he left.
+In this case, the millionaire had a version that was “auctioned off to the lobstermen” after he left.

 The changing of the seasons is also marked by the “red fox stain” over“Blue Hill.”
 This vague description is a complicated way to describe the reddening of the leaves in another area of the state, Blue Hill.

 And now our fairy(…)he’d rather marry.

 The fourth stanza introduces a new character into this area of Maine.
 He is a “decorator” who is preparing his “shop for fall.”
 The colors must be altered till they match the “orange” of the scenery.

 Although there is no money in the work the decorator is doing, he continues.
 It is not this person’s goal to make a huge living.
 He simply wants to be “merry.”
 His work pleases him and he will continue to do it.